Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 - 4 min read

-If you're currently using compounded semaglutide or tirzepatide as part of your medical weight loss journey, you've probably seen headlines recently about changes from the FDA—and you may be wondering what this means for your treatment.
-Here’s what’s happening, how it could affect you, and what your next steps might be.
+If you're currently using compounded semaglutide or tirzepatide as part of your medical weight loss journey, you've likely seen news about changes from the FDA.
+You may be wondering how these changes affect your treatment.
+Here’s what’s happening, how it might impact you, and what your next steps could be.

 📣 FDA Removes Semaglutide & Tirzepatide from the Shortage List

 As of early April 2024, the FDA has officially removed semaglutide (Wegovy) and tirzepatide (Zepbound) from its drug shortage list.
-That list previously allowed compounding pharmacies to legally make custom versions of these medications from bulk powder ingredients due to the widespread shortage of brand-name products.
+This list previously allowed compounding pharmacies to legally produce custom versions of these medications using bulk powder ingredients due to a widespread shortage of the brand-name products.

-Now that these drugs are considered to be “available” again, the legal basis for compounding them has changed—and compounding pharmacies have been given a specific deadline to stop.
+Now that these drugs are considered “available” again, the legal basis for compounding them has changed.
+Compounding pharmacies have been given a specific deadline to stop.

 ⚖️ Court Ruling + FDA Deadline = Big Changes for Compounding

-Following a recent court ruling, the FDA reinforced the rules that apply to compounding pharmacies.
+Following a recent court ruling, the FDA has reinforced the rules governing compounding pharmacies.
 Here’s what it means in simple terms:

 ⚠️ Penalties for Violating FDA Compounding Rules